Raphfriend/USB2DB15/README.md

 # USB2DB15-Supergun Adapter

-Simple USB to DB15 for Supergun and Neogeo using the Arduino pro mini.
+Simple USB to DB15 for Supergun and Neogeo using Atmega328p.